 To help you, start by identifying the channels where your target audience is the most active.
 Is there a channel that your customers will expect to find your business?

 To ensure that you can deliver a fully integrated experience, also make sure to close the gap between offline and online.
-In other words, it does not matter if your customer is browsing one of your social platforms or visiting a brick-and-mortar location in person, they should be treated to the exact same experience.
+In other words, it doesn’t matter if your customer is browsing one of your social platforms or visiting a brick-and-mortar location in person, they should be treated to the exact same experience.
 Not only will this extra effort help to meet customer expectations, but it will also help you with building a solid brand presence.

-9. More payment options will be offered
+10. More payment options will be offered

 In the past, buyers used events like trades shows to meet with suppliers.
 By meeting in person, it was easier for buyers and B2B businesses to discuss matters about pricing and quality.
-Though, with B2B ecommerce, more of these interactions occur virtually.
+Though, with B2B eCommerce, more of these interactions occur virtually.

 Wrapping Things Up

 The B2B industry is evolving quite significantly.
 Nowadays, increasingly more millennials are participating in the B2B buying process and this has a profound effect.
-More than 60% of the B2B market is online already with more than half of B2B marketing budgets set aside for digital marketing that will offer a more personalized experience.